CoyPan/react-scroll-to-show-cb/README.md

 - **Class react component** is supported.

 - **Functional react component** is not supported.

-- Array or single element are all supported.

 - If given an Array, every element of the Array should be the same type.